vritzka/tenti/README.md

-# Tomatotent Mini Grow Box.
+# Grow Box Controller with Fan.

-Small, intelligent, super discreet Home Grow Box.